-The organisation has a Management of Information framework that is a comprehensive policy covering how information should be managed and includes classification, handling instructions, best practice, and guidance for all employees and is based upon the government Data Quality Life Cycle.
+The organisation has a Management of Information framework that is a comprehensive policy covering how information should be managed and includes classification, handling instructions, best practice, and guidance for all employees, and is based upon the government Data Quality Life Cycle.

-Training is provided by the Data and Governance Team and covers managing information principles and compliance with data protection legislation.
-This training will be refreshed in the coming months and considers feedback from stakeholders about length and structure.
+Generic training is provided by the Data and Governance Team and covers managing information principles and compliance with data protection legislation.
+This training has been refreshed to be available in the new Talent and Learn system.
 This is supported by regular global updates to remind employees about protocols related to the security of information.
 SET as the Information Asset Owners also receive bespoke training sourced externally to enable them to perform their role.